Black Death: Persecutions

-Renewed religious fervor and fanaticism increased in the wake of the Black Death.
+Renewed religious fervour and fanaticism increased in the wake of the Black Death.
 Some Europeans targeted "various groups such as Jews, friars, foreigners, beggars, pilgrims", lepers, and Romani, blaming them for the crisis.
 Lepers, and others with skin diseases such as acne or psoriasis, were killed throughout Europe.

 Because 14th-century healers and governments were at a loss to explain or stop the disease, Europeans turned to astrological forces, earthquakes and the poisoning of wells by Jews as possible reasons for outbreaks.
 Many believed the epidemic was a punishment by God for their sins, and could be relieved by winning God's forgiveness.

 There were many attacks against Jewish communities.
 In the Strasbourg massacre of February 1349, about 2,000 Jews were murdered.
 In August 1349, the Jewish communities in Mainz and Cologne were annihilated.
 By 1351, 60 major and 150 smaller Jewish communities had been destroyed.
 During this period many Jews relocated to Poland, where they received a welcome from King Casimir the Great.